ArronJablonowski/lol-reverseSSHell/README.md

   --- Windows Example --- ssh localhost -p `<localport>`
   --- Unix Example --------- ssh user123@localhost -p `<localport>`

 * Admin privleges - Because the shell is ran using an admin PS promt, the shell will have admin privleges without ever needing to know the user's admin password.
 After a shell has been initiated, there is no passwords or UAC to prevent commands from being ran with elevated privleges.
 Almost equivlent to a root shell in Unix.
-Which means you can browse the entire file system and modify system files without permission issue.
+Which means you can browse the entire file system and modify system files without permissions issues.